This page is also availabel in: Spanish

 In Mexico O’Higgins initiated helping Rivera who, by that time, was painting the murals at the Secretary of Public Education and in the Agriculture School of Chapingo.

 O’Higgins remained in Mexico.
 His experience and his social and economic vision of this country influenced his work.
-He belonged to the League of Revolutionary Writers and Artist and to The Popular Graphic Workshop and also remained close to the Mexican Communist Party.
+He belonged to the League of Revolutionary Writers and Artist and to The Popular Graphic Workshop and remained close to the Mexican Communist Party.

 He was a sawhorse painter, a muralist and an engraver.
-In his work, in Mexico, stand out the murals that he painted at the Abelardo L. Rodríguez Market; those at the Emiliano Zapata School and at the State of Michoacan and; “Indian Wedding” , “Tarahumara Landscape” and “God of Fire” at the National Museum of Anthropology, among others.
+In his work, in Mexico, stand out the murals that he painted at the Abelardo L. Rodríguez Market; those at the Emiliano Zapata School and at Michoacan and; “Indian Wedding” , “Tarahumara Landscape” and “God of Fire” at the National Museum of Anthropology, among others.

 In the United States he painted: “The fight against of racial discrimination” at the Ships Keels Cleaners Union in Seattle, Washington; “The Solidarity among the members of the ILWU” at the International Longshoremen Working Union, from Honolulu, Hawaii.